Serious tennis players often suffer from pain in the hips and knees, which limits their movement and can make each step a painful endeavor.

-If the IT band remains tight, the problem can be linked to the tensor fasciae latae (TFL) muscle and gluteus maximus.
+If the IT band remains tight, the problem could be your tensor fasciae latae (TFL) muscle and gluteus maximus.

-An intense activity such as tennis can easily overwork the TFL and cause a build-up of trigger points.
+An intense activity like tennis can easily overwork the TFL and cause a build-up of trigger points.
 Additionally, prolonged sitting and sleeping with your knees up keep the muscles shortened and support the trigger point build-up.

 Pain from trigger points in TFL can be felt in the hip or down the leg.
-You might not feel pain all the time.?
-If your hips are stiff, trigger points can be easily activated any time you overwork the muscles.?
+You might not feel pain all the time, but if your hips are stiff, trigger points can be easily activated any time you overwork the muscles.

 Myofascial release will help to loosen up the TFL muscle and eliminate the trigger points.

-If you develop a habit of always looking for trigger points in your muscles and eliminate them before they lead to more serious problems, you'll be playing tennis pain-free for years to come.
+If you develop the habit of always looking for trigger points in your muscles and eliminating them before they lead to more serious problems, you'll be playing tennis pain-free for years to come.